saphcarter/italian_3200_project/Project_Acceptance_Test.md

 - Students can view their past attempts and scores
 - Acceptance tests were then constructed for these requirements.

-## Document References

-_In this section, reference the major documents produced during project development.
-Explains the relationships among the requirements documents, design documents, implementation documents and the test procedures._

 ## Test Summary

 _In this section, describe the functions of the system tested in this document (Refer to Requirements Analysis Document and Problem Statement)_</br>

-## Testing Strategy

-_In this section, define the subsystem or subsystems to be tested, the system integration strategy and how, where, when, and by whom the tests will be conducted.
-You may want to include drawings depicting relationships among the major classes of the subsystem or the subsystem decomposition, if you feel this is appropriate._

 # Test 1
 We will be examining how the implemented scoring system meets the specified requirements.
 This has been broken down into two parts; the user provided self evaluation score and the API generated similarity score.
 These two requirements combined form a value of $25 in the $100 test that was performed with the client.
 We will be considering these following factors:

 - Quality: Is the quality of the socring system to the standard of the client.
 - Functionality: Does it function as specified by the requirements.
 - Usability (How intuitive is the design): Is the scoring system easy to understand?

-The test will be performed under regular application run time conditions.

 ### 1.1 Test Specification
 Students submit a self evaluation score.
 (Part of $25)